 - You still need a release from your immediate upline if that is not Ritter.

-- Releases are postponed during the Annual Enrollment Period (AEP), from October 15 through December 7, since our contracting department is focused on incoming contracts.
+- Releases* are postponed around the Annual Enrollment Period (AEP), from September 1 through December 31, since our contracting department is focused on incoming contracts.

 - The release of recently contracted agents is postponed for six months, however, an agent can continue to conduct their business.